hungry-launcher/hungry_launcher/README.md

       Using progress bar;

-      Auto upload minecraft if emty;
+      Auto upload if something is empty;

       Licence/pirate mode;